 So there you have it, decluttering options ordered from most preferable to least in this intentional decluttering guide.
 If you have additional ideas on how to intentionally declutter, I’d love to hear them.

 The biggest positive impact you can make is to consume, buy and accumulate intentionally going forward.

 Consuming less, buying ethically and sustainably, and making things last longer.
 These are all ways we can lessen the clutter and the need to declutter in the first place.

-As part of our intentional living journey, Amy and I are getting more into zero waste practices.
+As part of our intentional living journey, Anthony and I are learning more about zero waste practices.
 Zero waste can take some getting used to, and we’re not perfect in our efforts.
 But we’re trying our best and figuring out what works for us.

 And that’s the message we’d like to leave you with.
 Hopefully this decluttering guide has given you more ideas on how to intentionally declutter.
 But know also that you’re not going to be perfect and that’s okay.
 We aren’t either.
 There’s no such thing as perfect.
 What we need is more people trying their best to be better stewards of the full product lifecycle.